-CSRD reporting applies to all companies that fulfil the criteria mentioned before.
-A company is exempted from its publishing obligation only when it is party of a parent holding company and can refer to the holding’s report instead, provided that the holding’s report is in accordance with the EU reporting requirements.
+CSRD reporting applies to all companies that fulfil the criteria mentioned above.
+A company is exempted from its publishing obligation only when it is part of a parent holding company and can refer to the holding’s report instead, provided that the holding’s report is in accordance with the EU reporting requirements.
 In that case, the exempted subsidiary company is required to publish the consolidated management report of the parent company reporting at group level.
 Also, it is required to include a reference in its own management report to the fact that the company in question is exempted from the requirements of the Directive.
-For all reporting companies, an external audit will be mandatory to provide assurance of the report.
+For all reporting companies, an external audit will be mandatory to provide limited assurance of the report.

 The current version of the CSRD only contains an overview of the prescribed reporting content.
 A detailed version of the planned reporting standards was prepared by the European Financial Reporting Advisory Group (EFRAG) and the drafts of the twelve EU Standards (ESRS) were submitted to the EU Commission on 22 November 2022.
 The aim is to bring the ESRS broadly in line with international reporting standards and existing sustainability reporting standards, such as those of the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), the Carbon Disclosure Project (CDP), and others.
 Some of these standards also refer to the Greenhouse Gas Protocol.
 The CSRD and ESRS are also intended to be aligned with the EU taxonomy.